Kvilt1/sdawdj/fixed_solutions_final.md

 $$

 #### Final Answer
-The percentage of the total power dissipated in the component is approximately $ 5555.56\%$.
+The percentage of the total power dissipated in the component is approximately$ 5555.56\%$.

 ---